-Revised Code of Washington (RCW) 10.114.011 and Washington Administrative Code (WAC) 139-12 requires that where the use of deadly force by a peace officer results in death, substantial bodily harm, or great bodily harm an independent investigation must be completed to inform any determination of whether the use of deadly force met the good faith standard established in RCW 9A.16.040 and satisfied other applicable laws and policies.
-The independent investigation is conducted in the same manner as a criminal investigation and state law requires an "independent investigation" completely independent of the involved agency.
+RCW 10.114.011 and WAC 139-12 requires that where the use of deadly force by a peace officer results in death, substantial bodily harm, or great bodily harm an Independent Investigation must be completed to inform any determination of whether the use of deadly force met the good faith standard established in RCW 9A.16.040 and satisfied other applicable laws and policies.
+The Independent Investigation is conducted in the same manner as a criminal investigation and state law requires an "independent investigation" completely independent of the Involved Agency.

-B. Requirements for IIT Qualified Lead Investigator Certification
+B. Requirements for IIT Qualified Lead Investigator Certificate

 The credibility of an officer assigned to an IIT is based on two elements: training and experience with criminal investigations.
 If an officer is assigned a lead role within an IIT, they must meet the training and experience requirements.
-Per WAC 139-12-030 (4) an officer applying for a qualified lead investigator certification must provide proof that they meet the minimum requirements which include:
+Per WAC 139-12-030 an officer applying for an IIT qualified lead investigator certificate must provide proof that they meet the minimum requirements which include:

-- 1. at least three years of uninterrupted experience as a certified peace officer, crime scene investigator, or related expertise in a discipline relevant to investigations; - 2. successful completion of WSCJTC's 24-hour Patrol Tactics In-Service course; - successful completion of a basic homicide and interview and interrogation course which are the basic prescribed training classes listed in WAC 139-12-030; - a. an applicant may substitute the basic prescribed training classes with work experience as outlined in WAC 139-12-030; and
+- 1. At least three years of uninterrupted experience as a certified peace officer, crime scene investigator, or related expertise in a discipline relevant to investigations; - 2.
+Successful completion of WSCJTC's 24-hour Patrol Tactics In-Service course;

-4. a work history free of a sustained finding of serious misconduct and/or a pattern of sustained complaints and a personal history free of demonstrable bias or prejudice against community members that may be impacted by the police use of deadly force.
+- 3. Successful completion of a basic homicide and interview and interrogation course which are the basic prescribed training classes listed in WAC 139-12-030; - An applicant may substitute the basic prescribed training classes with work experience as outlined in WAC 139-12-030; and - 4.
+A work history free of a sustained finding of serious misconduct and/or a pattern of sustained complaints and a personal history free of demonstrable bias or prejudice against community members that may be impacted by the police use of deadly force.

-Once an IIT qualified lead investigator certificate has been issued, the investigator must take eight hours of annual criminal investigation training.
+Once an IIT qualified lead investigator certificate has been issued, the investigator must complete eight hours of annual criminal investigation training.
 Proof of completion for the annual training must also be submitted to WSCJTC LETCSA staff.
 The annual training topics include, but are not limited to:

-- 1. advanced homicide investigation techniques; - 2. advanced interviewing and interrogation; - 3. officer-involved shooting investigation; - 4. in-custody death investigation; - 5. excited delirium and positional asphyxia; - 6. bloodstain pattern analysis; - 7. crime scene photography/videography; and - 8. other related training, seminars, and conferences or on-going training as offered by WSCJTC or other training venues on an as available basis.
+- 1. Advanced homicide investigation techniques; - 2.
+Advanced interviewing and interrogation; - 3.
+Officer-involved shooting investigation; - 4.
+In-custody death investigation; - 5.
+Excited delirium and positional asphyxia; - 6.
+Bloodstain pattern analysis; - 7.
+Crime scene photography/videography; and - 8.
+Other related training, seminars, and conferences or on-going training as offered by WSCJTC or other training venues on an as-available basis.